title: Command Reference

 Exit Codes

-Any non-zero exit code means the SBOM was not produced.
-The --output file is only written on exit code 0.
+See Exit Codes for the canonical reference. vipm sbom uses codes 0–8, 12–15, 17, and 18.
+Any non-zero exit means the SBOM was not produced — the --output file is only written on exit code 0.

 On failure, stderr contains a human-readable error message.
 Example: